Slantiz/simple-networked-pong/README.md

 ## Missing Parts

-- **Disconnect detection and handling** — no recovery or notification if a peer drops mid-game; the game just stalls and waits forever.
+- **Disconnect recovery** — peer disconnects are detected (via stall timeout and peer state) and shown to the player, but there is no reconnection or graceful recovery.
 - **Desync detection** — peers don't verify that their game states match; severe packet loss is warned about but not reconciled.
 - **Rematch** — no way to replay without returning to the menu and reconnecting.